 In examining how and why filmmakers did so, this thesis shall map the shifts in cinematic representations against the changes in the societal debates, and consider the extent to which they demonstrated shortcomings and limitations for the genres.
 This shall be achieved through a two-step process of extensive research into both the prominent issues of the 2010s and the genres' form and history, followed by application of that research to the chosen case studies through textual analysis.
 In doing so, this thesis shall not only present an argument for how the era saw parallels between shifts in filmic representations and changes in societal debates, some of which demonstrated the genres' hindrances and deficiencies, but also that there were new cycles in the types of true stories that were recreated – particularly those concerning women and ethnic minorities, who have historically been marginalised within biopics and historical films.
 This PhD provides the first detailed analysis of the thematic cycles within these long-standing and significant genres during the 2010s, that demonstrates the extent to which factors such as genre conventions, production contexts and filmmakers' backgrounds can inform how specific issues and demographics are represented.
 In so doing, this thesis provides an original contribution to knowledge that fills a gap in the discourse on both the genres and cinema of the 2010s.

 My academic background is in Film Studies, and my main areas of research interest are film history and cinema's engagement with politics and society.
-It was while studying BA (Hons) Film Studies at the University of Portsmouth that my interest in the social and political relevance of cinema really began to flourish.
+It was whilst studying for my BA at the University of Portsmouth that my interest in the social and political relevance of cinema really began to flourish.
 I wrote on this subject area in relation to a variety of topics, including Mexican cinema, 1950s' science-fiction and contemporary fantasy cinema.
-When I studied MA Film Studies at Kingston University, this subject area became especially prevalent in my work.
-During my MA, I wrote on it in relation to a plethora of topics, including Italian Neorealism, British cinema of the 1960s and 1970s, contemporary science-fiction, and (as part of my dissertation) the Best Picture nominees at the 89th Academy Awards, with said dissertation planting the initial seeds of an idea for my PhD topic.
+During my MA at Kingston University, this subject area became especially prevalent in my work, and I wrote on it in relation to a plethora of topics, including Italian Neorealism, British cinema of the 1960s and 1970s, contemporary science-fiction, and some of the Best Picture nominees at the 89th Academy Awards.
+Since beginning my PhD, I have also presented multiple conference papers on the representations of social and political issues in contemporary British and American cinema.

 'Production Contexts, Narrative Formulas and Degrees of Complexity: A Multi-Genre Analysis of the Portrayals of Mental Illness in Contemporary British Cinema', Northumbria University, Re-thinking Histories of Popular British Film and Television, June 27th 2023.